-BACKLIT LCD (Backlight timer)
+Backlight timer

-To save battery power, after the super control panel is displayed for a specified period of time, the monitor backlight turns off and the monitor darkens.
-Select from [8SEC], [30SEC], or [1MIN] for the time until the backlight turns off.
+To save battery power, after the control panel is displayed for a specified period of time, the monitor backlight turns off and the monitor darkens.
 [HOLD] sets the backlight to stay on.
 The monitor backlight turns on again as soon as you touch any button (the shutter button, arrow pad, etc.).